nuts-foundation/nuts-specification/rfc/rfc015-node-identity.md

 ```

 This domain is checked by a client that connects to a server with that domain.
 The certificate the server uses must match the domain the client dialed.
+Only entries of type `DNS` are to be considered.
 Multiple DNS entries may exist in a certificate and wildcard domains are also possible.
 The value of the SAN, `example.com` in the example is used to link DIDs to certificates.